CindyFeng97/Research_Proposal_School_Districts/README.md

 # Readme
 Research proposal for ECON 712 - Applied Microeconomics.
+See draft for details.